fChristenson/Illithid-Imperatus/readme.md

 Items are found in the tutorial chest.

 - Ring of the Ulitharid
-  - Ulitharid Ceremorphosis (Turn in to endgame Mind Flayer)
+  - Ulitharid Ceremorphosis (Turn in to endgame Mind Flayer, permanently)
 - Staff of Ilsensine
   - Greater Teleportation (100m)
   - Thoughts of Ilsensine (Mind Blast AoE)